miqqie/pp_skillmap_portal/intro_to_javascript.md

 <div id="cwf-toggle" onclick="toggleCWF()">Critical Work Functions</div>
 ```

+> **What this shows:** Each HTML element has an event attribute (`onchange`, `onclick`) set to the name of a JavaScript function as a string.
+When the user changes the sector dropdown, the browser calls `updateRoles()`.
+When the role dropdown changes, it calls `render()`.
+When the CWF header is clicked, it calls `toggleCWF()`.
+This is the most direct way to connect user actions to code — it's easy to read because the connection is visible right in the HTML.

+---

 ### Assigning Handlers in JavaScript

-You can also assign event handlers from the script side, which keeps HTML cleaner and allows dynamic targeting:
+You can also assign event handlers from the script side.
+This keeps HTML cleaner and allows you to target elements that don't exist yet when the page first loads (like dynamically created table headers):

 ```javascript
 // From initCollapsibleColumns() — clicking a column header collapses it